kieran-mackle/AutoTrader/README.md

 AutoTrader is very well documented in-code and on [Read the Docs](https://autotrader.readthedocs.io/en/latest/).
 There is also a [detailed walthrough](https://autotrader.readthedocs.io/en/latest/tutorials/walkthrough.html), covering everything from strategy concept to livetrading.

 ### Example Strategies
 Example strategies can be found in the [demo repository](https://github.com/kieran-mackle/autotrader-demo).
-You can also request your own strategy to be built [here](https://github.com/kieran-mackle/autotrader-demo/issues/new?assignees=&labels=&template=strategy-request.md&title=%5BSTRATEGY+REQUEST%5D).

 ## Backtest Demo